Last updated on July 30th, 2022 at 07:28 am

 The assessee carried the matter to CIT(A), where the CIT(A) held that the expenses are allowed as a deduction.

 Aggrieved by CIT(A), the revenue went in an appeal to ITAT questioning the decision of CIT(A) that PMS and PLF are allowed a deduction from Capital Gains.

 The income chargeable under the head “Capital gains” shall be computed, by deducting the expenditure incurred wholly and exclusively in connection with such transfer from the full value of the consideration received or accruing as a result of the transfer of the capital asset.

 In short, Capital Gains = Full value of consideration – Expenditure incurred wholly and exclusively in connection with such transfer.

 PMS and PFL are paid by the assessee to the portfolio manager for managing the portfolio of the assessee.
-These payments are only contractual payments and major portion relates to the advisory, managerial and consultancy charges.
+These payments are only contractual payments and the major portion relates to the advisory, managerial, and consultancy charges.
 These payments are allocated by the assessee to the Capital Gains.